FAIRmat-NFDI/nomad-catalysis-plugin/docs/how_to/use_this_plugin.md

 | 'plug flow reactor'| reactor_setup.reactor_type |

 ## 2. Direct generation of json files
 Another way to generate entries in NOMAD is to place *.archive.json files directly in one upload.
-The file needs to contain the path to a schema and then NOMAD automatically creates the corresponding entry.
+The file needs to contain the path to a schema definition and then NOMAD automatically creates the corresponding entry.
 The archive.json file does not contain unit information, this is only defined and stored in the schema definition and does not need to correspond to the display unit in the GUI.
-But usually this is the SI unit of a respective quantity.
+But usually this correspons to the SI unit of a respective quantity.
+This can also be checked in the [metainfo browser](https://nomad-lab.eu/prod/v1/gui/analyze/metainfo/nomad_catalysis) of the NOMAD installation.

 ```json